jeffhandley/jeffhandley.github.io/_posts/2018-04-11-nikola-tesla-puzzle-collection.md

 7. Page 78 - Bagels
     * This was a more of a math riddle than a puzzle
     * The riddle works up to a question of "Does the bagel seller make a profit at all?"
-    * The solution ends up providing two numbers for how much profit is made.
+    * The solution reveals two numbers for how much profit is made.
 "The bagel seller makes a daily profit of $0.78, just enough to buy his next consignment and pocketing a meagre six cents."
-    * The wording of this solution, adding the statement about the meagre six cents is misleading--profit is profit; it does not matter how much the next day's consignment will cost.
+    * The statement about the meagre six cents is misleading--profit is profit; it does not matter how much the next day's consignment will cost.

 ## Why Finish the Book